Want to Guest Post for The Write Practice? Here Are Our Guidelines:

-- Once you write the post, you understand, of course, that we will have to edit your post for grammar, spelling, etc. If we make any major changes, we’ll make sure you’re cool with it before publishing.
+- Once you write the post, you understand, of course, that we will have to edit your post for grammar, spelling, readability, etc.

 - We'd love to post every submission, but if yours doesn't work for our audience, we may have to turn you down.
 Sorry!

-- If we do publish your post, we expect to see your own practice in the comments section as well as your feedback to other writers.
+- If we do publish your post, we'd love to see your own practice in the comments section as well as your feedback to other writers.